TencentARC/ArcNerf/docs/models.md

 - near: Hard reset the near zvals for all rays
 - far: Hard reset the far zvals for all rays
 - bounding_radius: If not None, will use to calculate near/far in the sphere.
-But it could be overwrite by hardcode near/far.
+But it could be overwritten by hardcode near/far.
 - bounds: If bounds is provided in dataset, use it instead of bounding radius.
-- But it could be overwrite by hardcode near/far.
+- But it could be overwritten by hardcode near/far.

 For point sampling:
 - n_sample: Init sample point.